 DAY OF CAPSULE ENDOSCOPY

-- Please arrive at the office wearing loose fitting, two pice clothing.
-Preferrably, wear an upper garment made of a thin, natural fiber such as a T-shirt that is long enough to reach to hip level and will not ride up above the belt.
+- Please arrive at the office wearing loose fitting, two piece clothing.
+Preferably, wear an upper garment made of a thin, natural fiber such as a T-shirt that is long enough to reach a hip level and will not ride up above the belt.